hnagaty/TensorFlow-Wheel/README.md

 ### Challenges
 + Fedora 30 ships with gcc9. but the latest version of CUDA is only compatible with gcc up to gcc8.
 Luckily, I found a package called `cuda-gcc` supplied by the [negativo17](https://negativo17.org/) repository.
 This is a gcc package that is compatible with CUDA, and can be co-installed on Fedora 30 with the existing gcc9.
-+ The 'Bazel` compiler installed via `dnf` had a newer version that is not compatible with the tensorflow repoository.
++ The `Bazel` compiler installed via `dnf` had a newer version that is not compatible with tensorflow.
 I had to manually install an older version from the Bazel official page.
-I mostly followed the intructions at this [page](https://docs.bazel.build/versions/master/install-compile-sourcehtml)
+I mostly followed the intructions at this [page](https://docs.bazel.build/versions/master/install-compile-source.html)
 + Building the TensforFlow wheel took 16 hours.
-+ I had to connect remotely to my PC (which was used for building the wheel).
-To avoid disconnections and restarting the build each time, I learn to use the `tmux` tool.
-The `tmux` tool is very useful for working with a remote PC with unstable connection, or for resuming the work from various locations/laptops.
++ I had to connect remotely to my Desktop PC (which was used for building the wheel).
+To avoid disconnections and restarting the build each time after a disconnect, I learnt to use the `tmux` tool.
+The `tmux` tool is an indespensible tool for working with a remote PC with an unstable connection.
+It's also useful for resuming a remote session from various locations/laptops.
 Another tool that serves the same purpose is `screen`.
 *Living on the bleeding edge of the SW has its price*

 ### Wheel Specs